bja282/PUI2016_bja282/HW7_bja282/README.md

 and
 CHEN HONGTING, hc1924, overwaterland

-I conducted my reviews according to our review of effective data visualization in class, as well as my general wishes for what might have made their graphs clearer and more compelling, in my opinion.
+I conducted my reviews according to our review of effective data visualization in class, as well as what in my opinion would have made their visuals clearer and more compelling.
 In general, I thought that they both successfully visualized the data they presented.

-I forked both of their repositories and then submitted my review to them.
-Both accepted by request.
+After completing my review, I forked both repositories and then submitted my review.
+Both accepted my request.